viamrobotics/docs/docs/services/data/query.md

 1. [Add the data management service](/services/data/capture/#add-the-data-management-service) to your machine.
 1. [Configure data capture](/services/data/capture/) for at least one component, such as a sensor.
-   Only components that capture tabular data support data query.
+   Only components that capture sensor or time-series data support data query.
-   To search non-tabular data, see [Filter Data](/services/data/view/#filter-data).
+   To search other data, see [Filter Data](/services/data/view/#filter-data).
 1. [Configure cloud sync](/services/data/cloud-sync/), and sync data to the Viam app.
    When you are able to [view your data in the Viam app](/services/data/view/), you are ready to proceed.

-## Query tabular data in the Viam app
+## Query data in the Viam app

-Once you have synced tabular data to the Viam app, you can run SQL or MQL queries against your synced data from the [**Query** subtab](https://app.viam.com/data/query) under the **Data** tab in the Viam app.
+Once you have synced sensor or time-series data to the Viam app, you can run SQL or MQL queries against your synced data from the [**Query** subtab](https://app.viam.com/data/query) under the **Data** tab in the Viam app.
 You must have the [owner](/cloud/rbac/) role in order to query data in the Viam app.

 1. Navigate to the [**Query** subtab](https://app.viam.com/data/query).